ErmannoF00/Embedded_SNN/README.md

 - **Hardware Deployment:** The code is intended for deployment on embedded systems like the Cortex M4.
 The `main.cpp` file is where the inference engine runs on the embedded device.

 ---

-**Made with ❤️ for embedded neuromorphic computing and BCI-based gesture recognition.**